Academic Standing, Class Levels, Re-Admission

 - Students who entered Summer School on Academic Probation, but did not earn the minimum cumulative GPA listed above, will remain on Probation for the coming Fall Semester

-- Student who entered Summer School on Academic Probation and earned the minimum cumulative GPA for Good Standing are in Good Standing for the coming Fall Semester
+- Students who entered Summer School on Academic Probation and earned the minimum cumulative GPA for Good Standing are in Good Standing for the coming Fall Semester

 To be eligible to enroll for classes, without restrictions, a Graduate student must be in Good Academic Standing.
 Graduate Students who have been placed on Academic Probation or Academic Suspension are not considered to be in Good Academic Standing.
 Graduate Students placed on Academic Warning have no restrictions.
 Suspended students are eligible to enroll for classes only after approved readmission.